 Our online library is equipped resourceful links to be used as a learning aid by our students.
-It can be accessed through the Student Portal/Resources.
+It can be accessed through the Student Portal/Extra Material/Library LA.
+Students can access it from any device/browser using their user login/password created when they enroll in the program.